boardfish/dissertation/contents/1-literature-review.md

 multiple participating groups in the room at one time.
 They may also use less props in order to cut down on the time it takes to reset the room.

 A study by @lopezuse organised its puzzles in a manner whereby puzzles could be completed in any order, allowing multiple groups to attend the room at once.
 One example puzzle given in the study was an exercise likely done on paper.
-This would allow all groups in the class to attempt the puzzle without it needing to be reset, but the absence of physical interaction or props would likely reduce participants' immersion in the scenario.
+This would allow all groups in the class to attempt the puzzle without it needing to be reset, but the absence of physical interaction or props would likely reduce participants' immersion in the scenario. @nicholson2018creating suggests that an *"ongoing narrative"* between activities can remedy this - this would *"empower them to be more engaged than if the games are over in an hour"*,

 <!-- Visibility -->